 - Selected person = ABSHIDD + ABSPID

 The household record identifier, ABSHIDD, assists with linking people from the same household, and also with household characteristics such as geography (located on the household level) to the person records.

 Pooled smoking data was previously released for the 2020-21 and 2017-18 financial years.
 In 2020-21, the pooled dataset was created using sample from the NHS, General Social Survey (GSS), SIH, Time Use Survey (TUS) and the NSMHW.
 In 2017-18, the pooled dataset was created using sample from the NHS and SIH only.

 While similar in content, each pooled dataset has different data sources and collection methodologies for the financial year and comparisons over time should be made with caution.
 In particular, the 2020-21 surveys were conducted during the peak of the COVID-19 pandemic with the majority of interviews collected via online, self-complete forms (64%).
 There were significant impacts on response rates and sample representativeness because Interviewer follow-up of non-responding households was not possible.
 The 2020-21 pooled smoking data is considered a break in series, and reflects the specific time point only.

 For more information, see methodology for each dataset.
 Links to these datasets can be found in Further information.

 Data item list

-See Pandemic insights into current Australian smokers, 2020-21 for summary results and methodology information.
+See Insights into Australian smokers, 2021-22 for summary results and methodology information.

 Previous catalogue number